Azure/azure-kusto-labs/kafka-integration/README.md

 # About

 This set of HoLs features Kafka integration of ADX - with **HDInsight Kafka** and **Confluent Kafka** separately.  <br>

-HDInsight is Azure's managed Kafka as a service with disaggregated compute and storage model and unlike other offerings of HDInsight, actually leverages managed disks with an option for you to choose a SKU with SSD/premium disks and also configure number of disks per node.<br>
+**HDInsight Kafka** is Azure's managed Kafka as a service with disaggregated compute and storage model and unlike other offerings of HDInsight, actually leverages managed disks with an option for you to choose a SKU with SSD/premium disks and also configure number of disks per node.<br><br>

-Confluent Kafka featured  in #2 below, runs on Azure Kubernetes Service, and leverages the Confluent operator.
-The labs are self contained, they include provisioning the environment, downloading and generating data for the lab, and end to end detailed instructions including all commands for the lab.
+**Confluent Kafka** featured  in #2 below, runs on Azure Kubernetes Service, and leverages the Confluent operator.<br><br>

+The labs are self contained, they include provisioning the environment, downloading and generating data for the lab, publishing to Kafka, integrating into ADX - are end to end, with detailed instructions, and include all commands for the lab.

 # Labs on HDInsight Kafka 3.6